jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 9: Create an assessment for Web Servers targeting both App Service and AKS

 In this task, you will create an assessment for Web Servers.
 This assessment will help you understand the readiness of your Web Servers for migration to Azure App Service and Azure Kubernetes Service (AKS).
-Guidance on how to create an assessment for Web Servers can be found [here](https://learn.microsoft.com/en-us/azure/migrate/concepts-azure-webapps-assessment-calculation).
-The steps are not provided here.
+Guidance on how to create an assessment for Web Servers can be found [here](https://learn.microsoft.com/en-us/azure/migrate/concepts-azure-webapps-assessment-calculation)

-#### Task summary

-In this task you configured the Azure Migrate dependency visualization feature, by using the agentless option.

-### Task 6: Explore dependency visualization

-In this task, you will explore the dependency visualization feature of Azure Migrate.
-This feature uses data gathered by the dependency agent you installed in Task 5.
-To complete this task you must follow the guidance in this [link](https://learn.microsoft.com/en-us/azure/migrate/how-to-create-group-machine-dependencies-agentless).
-The steps are not provided here.

-#### Task summary

 In this task you explored the Azure Migrate dependency visualization feature.